‘Til Death Do Us PartOn October 31, 2018 by Elyse

 “Please, call me John.”
 The ghost smiled amiably.
 “I want you to leave my home and never come back.”

-Henrich nodded.
+Heinrich nodded.
 He’d been expecting this.
 “You’re here to haunt Apollonia until she goes mad, right?
-I completely get it, bro.
-I’d be pretty pissed, too.”
+I get it, bro.
+I’d be pissed, too.”

 John raised what was left of his eyebrow.
 “No, I want you to leave because she’s my wife, and you’re in my bed.
-If you don’t, you’re the one I’m going to be haunting.”
+If you don’t, you’re the one I’m going to haunt for eternity.”